Mondanite Magazine

 Q. What about your political engagement?

 Also, I would like to say that Lebanon has been the victim of its geography and its politicians.
 In regard to geography, Lebanon is chained between Syria and Israel.
 Israel does not want Lebanon because it is the anti-thesis of Israel.
 Lebanon is a pluralistic culture and society where Islam and Christianity coexist, where the East and the West can have dialogue.
 Israel is a country carved only for an ethnic and religious group.
-It is the only country in the whole world which is based on ethnicity.
-On the other side Syria has always believed that Lebanon has been severed from greater Syria and it would like to recapture it back.
-This is the reason why Syria never recognized the independence and sovereignty of Lebanon.
-Also, when I say that Lebanon is the victim of its politicians, this in, my opinion, is probably the root of the Lebanese crisis.
+It is the only country in the whole world that is based on ethnicity.
+On the other side, Syria has always believed that Lebanon has been severed from greater Syria and would like to recapture it back.
+This is why Syria never recognized the independence and sovereignty of Lebanon.
+When I say that Lebanon is the victim of its politicians, in my opinion, this is probably the root of the Lebanese crisis.
 The bulk of our politicians have no loyalty whatsoever to Lebanon.
 They are always ready to trade it for anything that would bring back wealth and prestige.
 There are very few Lebanese politicians who could rise above their own personal interest.
-When Iraq invaded Kuwait over a period of many months, the Iraqis could not identify more than 6 or 7 Kuwaitis that would cooperate with them.
-In Lebanon, if Syria goes into Lebanon and occupy it the next day, three quarters of Lebanon would be with Syria.
+When Iraq invaded Kuwait over a period of many months, the Iraqis could not identify more than 6 or 7 Kuwaitis who would cooperate with them.
+In Lebanon, if Syria goes into Lebanon and occupies it the next day, three-quarters of Lebanon would be with Syria.
 If Israel invades Lebanon, thousands of Lebanese would ally with Israel.
 This question of loyalty is an extremely important factor in the continuing drama of the Lebanese crisis.
 There is no country in the Middle East that has the resources of Lebanon, not even Israel.
 In spite of that, look where we are.
-When you have a leader and loyalty, like Dubai, you can see what a leader had made out of the sands.
-Out of nothing he made a paradise, while we here in Lebanon we had a paradise, but we did everything humanly possible to make it hell.
+When you have a leader and loyalty, like Dubai, you can see what a leader has made out of the sands.
+Out of nothing, he made a paradise, while we here in Lebanon, we had a paradise, but we did everything humanly possible to make it hell.

 Q. A personal message to the Mondanité readers?